Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Cerebrum Ultimate.md

 Cerebrum Ultimate treats KNX Ultimate as an optional compatible integration, alongside Home Assistant, HUE, Matter, UniFi Protect and other registered adapters.
 New installations should use [`node-red-contrib-cerebrum-ultimate`](https://github.com/Supergiovane/node-red-contrib-cerebrum-ultimate).

-Starting with **7.1.0-beta.0**, `knxUltimateAI` and `knxUltimateAIHomeAssistant` and their bundled web dashboard have been removed from KNX Ultimate.
-Existing flows containing these types will show unknown nodes.
-Migrate those flows to standalone Cerebrum Ultimate before upgrading; there is no automatic conversion.
-Saved AI data on disk is left untouched.
+Since **7.1.1**, the legacy `knxUltimateAI` and `knxUltimateAIHomeAssistant` nodes and their web dashboard are included again for compatibility with existing flows.
+The nodes are hidden from the palette; existing configurations and saved AI data remain supported.
+Migration to standalone Cerebrum Ultimate is optional and there is no automatic conversion.

 The complete English documentation lives in the [Cerebrum Ultimate README](https://github.com/Supergiovane/node-red-contrib-cerebrum-ultimate#readme).